 Just about everyone, even the poorest of people, have something they can invest, if nothing more than some time and muscle power.
 So if you want to increase your income, take an inventory of what you have—no matter how little it is—then invest it so that there is a good chance you’ll gain.
 When you do realize some gain, invest again.
 Some people who have done that—starting with very little—have become extraordinarily wealthy through continued reinvestment year after year.
 But they are people who decided to keep shoveling ox manure in its various forms, whether by taking their first job on the graveyard shift, studying hard for their biology exam, or being willing to manage 100 persnickety employees.
 Gain always comes from loss, but a loss that is calculated to result in gain.

 I happen to be writing this book on an Apple computer.
 Three young men, the most famous of whom is the late Steve Jobs, started Apple in 1976.
-They created and sold a few of their hand-built computer kits called the “Apple I.” By borrowing money, using the most current electronic technologies and knowledge, applying hard work and persevering through challenging ups and downs, and by reinvesting gains, Apple has grown to become the world’s largest company measured by market capitalization, employing about 50,000 people worldwide.
+They created and sold a few of their hand-built computer kits called the “Apple I.” By borrowing money, using the most current electronic technologies and knowledge, applying hard work and persevering through challenging ups and downs, and by reinvesting gains, Apple has grown to become the world’s largest company measured by market capitalization, employing tens of thousands of people worldwide.
 Hundreds of people have become millionaires because of Apple’s success.
-At the time of this writing, Apple has $76 billion on hand in cash and marketable securities.
-They could have plateaued at any time if they had wanted, but they kept shoveling the manure.
+Apple could have plateaued at any time if they had wanted, but they kept shoveling the manure.

 Most hard-working people eventually, and rightfully, reach their threshold of tolerance as they weigh the burdens against the blessings that the burdens produce.
 When the payoff is not worth the manure that must be shoveled, they park, and so they should.
 How tragic it is when people sacrifice relationships with God and family in order to gain wealth.
 Balance is the key.
 Manure-shoveling maniacs usually end up with just a lot of manure.